ericcornelissen/git-tag-annotation-action/SECURITY.md

 ## Supported Versions

-The table below tells you which version of the Git Tag Annotation Action are currently being supported with security updates.
+The table below shows which versions of the _Git Tag Annotation Action_ are currently supported with security updates.

 | Version | Supported | End-of-life |
 | ------: | :-------- | :---------- |